How to Clean a Grill: 4 Foolproof Methods

 From grilled weeknight dinners to big family barbecues, many of us spend our summers hanging out around the grill.
-To stop food from sticking and prevent grill flare-ups, it's important to keep the grill clean.
-Whether you're looking for a quick and easy way to clear off the grates while you cook or you want to deep-clean your grill after a big meal, there's no need to turn to chemical grill cleaners.
+To stop food from sticking and prevent grill flare-ups, it's important to learn how to clean a grill, both quick-clean methods for when you're in the middle of cooking and more in-depth cleaning routines for the end of summer.
+No matter if you're clearing off the grill grates or deep-cleaning your grill, there's no need to turn to chemical grill cleaners.
 In fact, it's likely there are unexpected grill cleaning supplies already in your pantry.
-Here's how to use an onion for a speed clean or let freshly brewed coffee break down stuck-on sauce.
-As always, start with the easiest, least harmful cleaning method before working your way to the more involved methods.
+Hint: you can even use pantry staples like an onion (yes, an onion!) to remove stuck-on grime.

 RELATED: How to Clean a Grill Checklist

 When cleaning the grill grates, almost every method starts with the same recommendation: get the grill piping hot.
 This will help loosen debris and remelt stuck-on BBQ sauce, making it easier to scrub off.
-Once the grill is hot, you can reach for your trusty stainless steel grill brush ($7, homedepot.com) and start scrubbing—or you can grab an onion.
-Cut the onion in half and use the cut side to scrub off residue on the grates.
-Because the grill will be hot as you do this, you can stick a fork into the onion to create some distance between your hand and the heat (or else wear a heat-resistant grill glove).
+Once the grill is hot, reach for your trusty stainless steel grill brush and start scrubbing—or, if you want to avoid the potentially dangerous bristles getting into your food, grab an onion instead.
+Cut the onion in half, then use a grill fork to rub the onion cut-side-down on the grates to remove stuck-on residue.
 Because this grill cleaning method may impart some onion flavor to the grates, reserve it for when you're grilling savory dinner dishes, rather than when you're grilling peaches for dessert.

 If you're grilling packets of fish or wrapping up corn, you likely already have a box of tin foil sitting next to your grill.
 When it's time to clear off the grates, tear off a piece of foil and roll it into a ball.
 Hold the tin foil boil with tongs and rub it over the grates to knock off debris and cooked-on food.